omgnetwork/ios-sdk/README.md

 #### Stop listening for events

-When you don't need to receive events anymore, you should call `stopListening(withClient client: OMGSocketClient)` for the corresponding `Listenable` object.
+When you don't need to receive events anymore, you should call `stopListening(withClient client: SocketClient)` for the corresponding `Listenable` object.
 This will leave the corresponding socket channel and close the connection if no other channel is active.

 ---